hantsy/jakartaee9-servlet-starter-boilerplate/docs/build.md

 Nowadays the most popular Servlet containers, such as Apache Tomcat, Eclipse Jetty, etc. have built-in Jakarta Servlet, Jakarta Server Pages, JSTL, Jakarta EL and Jakarta WebSocket supports.

+## Prerequisites

+Make sure you have installed the following softwares.

+* JDK 11 or 17
+* Apache Maven 3.8
+* Apache Tomcat 10.x and Eclipse Jetty 11.x
+* Intellij IDEA Communnity Edition or VSCode + Java Pack

 Let's explore the integrated features in the [jakartaee9-servlet-starter-boilerplate](https://github.com/hantsy/jakartaee9-servlet-starter-boilerplate) repository.

 ## Configuration

-Clone the source codes of [jakartaee9-servlet-starter-boilerplate](https://github.com/hantsy/jakartaee9-servlet-starter-boilerplate) repository to follow these steps, or create a new Maven webapp through [Maven Webapp Archetype](https://maven.apache.org/archetypes/maven-archetype-webapp/).
+To prepare a project used in the next stpes, clone the source codes of [jakartaee9-servlet-starter-boilerplate](https://github.com/hantsy/jakartaee9-servlet-starter-boilerplate) repository or create a new Maven webapp through [Maven Webapp Archetype](https://maven.apache.org/archetypes/maven-archetype-webapp/).

 ### Jakarta Servlet 5.0

 Apache Tomcat and Eclipse Jetty has built-in Jakarta Servlet, Jakarta Pages, Jakarta WebSocket implementation in the distribution bundle.

 But in the development stage, you could use these APIs in your project codes.

 Delcare `jakarta.jakartaee-bom` in the the `dependencyManagement` section.